sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 ### General Configuration

 You need to make sure that the USB device can be accessed by the container.
-The best way to do so, is by adding the following to you `docker-compose.yml` file:
+The best way to do so, is by adding the following to your `docker-compose.yml` file:

 ```yaml
     device_cgroup_rules: